-Ponzi schemes are when funds obtained from new investors are used to pay off existing investors in a continuously growing “pyramid” type structure.
-Named after Charles Ponzi, who promised a 50% return on $150 in 90 days ($225), these schemes have been around for almost one hundred years.
-With the low interest rates earned from deposit accounts, many Singaporeans are looking for “alternative investments” that guarantee huge returns.
+Ponzi schemes are when funds from new investors are used to pay off existing investors in an expanding “pyramid-type” structure.
+They are named after Charles Ponzi, who promised a 50% return on $150 in 90 days ($225).
+These schemes have been around for nearly one hundred years.
+Today, with current deposit accounts earning very low interest rates, many Singaporeans are looking for “alternative investments” that guarantee huge returns.
 Thus in the past few years, ponzi schemes, many of which promise no-risk double digit returns, have been on the rise.

-There are definitely big profits to be made in ponzi schemes (not just for the organisers/originators); those who were the early investors and participants who had already exited with their money (their original principal plus any interest or dividend) will benefit from the scheme, so long as they exit before the scheme becomes unsustainable.
-Many ponzi schemes can go on for several years, so there’s certainly ample opportunity to cash out and exit before the scheme implodes.
-What then is the problem with investing in a ponzi?
+There are definitely big profits to be made in ponzi schemes, and not just for the organisers/originators.
+Those who were the early investors and participants who had already exited with their money (their original principal plus any interest or dividend) will benefit from the scheme, so long as they exit before the scheme becomes unsustainable.
+Many ponzi schemes can go on for several years.
+So there’s certainly ample opportunity to cash out and exit before the scheme implodes.

 The short answer: Greed, and failure to recognise that it is a ponzi.
 Too many people will stay invested in them for way too long.
 Because it’s “easy money”, it becomes addictive.
-The other major problem with them is that those who benefit from ponzi schemes do so at someone else’s (unknowing and nonconsensual) expense.
+The other major problem is that those who benefit from ponzi schemes do so at someone else’s unknowing, nonconsensual expense.
 In these schemes, someone is always left “holding the bag” of empty promises at the end.
 And with the way these things are set up, more people will be devastated by ponzi schemes, than those who actually benefit from them.
-Read further to learn the telltale signs of a ponzi scheme.

-About two years ago, I attended a dinner “investment seminar” by Shenton Wealth Holdings and Dolphin Capital.
+In 2013, I attended a dinner “investment seminar” by Shenton Wealth Holdings and Dolphin Capital.
 They were selling some alternative real estate investments located in Michigan (US) and in Germany.
 I was interested in what they had to say because of an ad I saw that guaranteed 12% returns.
-At the time, I had 2 investment properties in the US already (owned in my own name) which were giving me a 6% and 8% net return (after all tax and expenses).
+At the time, I had 2 investment properties in the US already (owned in my own name).
+They were giving me a 6% and 8% net return (after all tax and expenses).
 Of course, neither of them were “guaranteed” returns and both were subject to tax and currency exchange fluctuations.
-Thus, this type of “guaranteed” investment, which the ad promised, which was not subject to tax or exchange risk was very new to me, as I had never seen this sort of investment when I was in the US.
+Thus, this type of “guaranteed” investment, which the ad promised, that was not subject to tax or exchange risk was very new to me.
+I had never seen this sort of investment when I was in the US.

 - The Caucasian.
 A local emcee gives a raving introduction on the accomplishments of the company and of the speaker, who is usually a male foreigner.
-The emcee makes it a point to tell you that it is on this very special occasion that this foreigner is able to come speak to you (making you feel like you were one of the exclusive lucky few who were chosen to be part of the “in crowd”).
+The emcee tells you that it is on this very special occasion that this foreigner is able to come speak to you.
+This makes you feel like you were one of the exclusive lucky few who were chosen to be part of the “in-crowd”.

 - The Fake Cheque.
 The foreigner talks about all the money the company has paid out.
-To further prove this point, he might spend the next 10 to 15 minutes issuing fake cheques (those really big ones you see whenever there is a jackpot winner) to early investors.
+To further prove this point, he might spend the next 10 to 15 minutes issuing fake cheques to early investors.
+These are those ridiculously big cheques you see whenever there is a jackpot winner.

 - The Model Investor.
 A couple of early investors might give their testimonial.
 These also follow formulas.
-Some start with a story of doubt (e.g., “I was skeptical at first, but my agent assured me that there were no risk so I put my money in, and now today I stand here richer than before.
-You, my friends, can be like me.”); others talk about dreams (e.g., “I now can send my kids to uni”) or how the money saved them from disaster (e.g., “Now I can pay for my mother’s nursing care”).
+Some start with a story of doubt (e.g., “I was skeptical at first, but my agent assured me that there were no risk.
+So I put my money in, and now today I stand here richer than before.
+You, my friends, can be like me.”).
+Others talk about dreams (e.g., “I now can send my kids to uni”).
+Or they talk about how the money saved them from disaster (e.g., “Now I can pay for my mother’s nursing care”).
 My favourite stories are from housewives (e.g., I’m a stay-at-home mum and this has allowed me to make passive income and still be able to take care of my kids).
 They want you to see these early investors, and have you fantasise about being in their shoes.
-They will pick people who are relatable, but not too savvy and not too good looking (otherwise, you might be intimidated).
-They want you to think, “If this ordinary guy can do it, I surely can do just as well, if not better”.
+They will pick people who are relatable.
+But not too savvy and not too good looking (so it does not intimidate you).
+They want you to think, “If this ordinary guy can do it, I surely can do just as well.
+Or better!”.
 This is the bait they want you to take.

 - The Meal.
 Because the presentation lacks details, you might have questions at this point, but instead of taking questions, they immediate proceed to serving dinner.
 You know how we Singaporeans get when it’s makan time.
 Food is comforting to us; it can assuage and ease our doubts.
 We break bread with people we love and trust, so a meal is the perfect way to earn our trust.
 Plus, there is a sense of reciprocity when we are given a free meal, and we might feel the urge to give something back.